Alphasians/.github/profile/README.md

 ![Community Banner](assets/Alphasians.png)

 Welcome to our community organisation!
-This is where we store our community projects, such as our home page and handbook.

 Everything here is related to our [Discord server](https://discord.gg/bTUVVq83BB), so you should definitely head over there too!

 ## Joining the Organisation